DeProdigy/GACodeChallenge/README.md

 <h6>Run app.rb in your terminal</h6>

-<p>This solution was first pseudo coded, then prototyped, and then moved over to this current repository.</p>
+<p>This solution was first pseudo coded, then prototyped in a different file and then moved over to this current repository.</p>

 <p>Thank you for your time.</p>